-Chapter 4 next considers the problem of evaluating CFI solutions.
-There has been prolific new research on CFI in recent years, mainly aimed at improving performance, enforcing richer policies, obtaining higher assurance of policy-compliance, and protecting against more subtle and sophisticated attacks.
+Inspired by the initial CFI work (Abadi et al., 2005), there has been prolific new research on CFI in recent years, mainly aimed at improving performance, enforcing richer policies, obtaining higher assurance of policy-compliance, and protecting against more subtle and sophisticated attacks.
 For example, between 2015-2018 over 25 new CFI algorithms appeared in the top four applied security conferences alone.
 These new frameworks are generally evaluated and compared in terms of performance and security.
-Performance overhead is commonly evaluated in terms of the CPU benchmark suites (e.g., SPEC), and security is often assessed using the RIPE test suite (Wilander et al., 2011) or with manually crafted proof-of-concept attacks (e.g., COOP (Schuster et al., 2015)).
-For example, a recent survey systematically compared various CFI mechanisms against these metrics for precision, security, and performance (Burow et al., 2017).
+Performance overhead is commonly evaluated in terms of the CPU benchmark suites (e.g., SPEC), and security is often assessed using the RIPE test suite (Wilander et al., 2011) or with manually crafted proof-of-concept attacks (e.g., Schuster et al., 2015) For example, a recent survey systematically compared various CFI mechanisms against these metrics for precision, security, and performance (Burow et al., 2017).

 While this attention to performance and security has stimulated rapid gains in the ability of CFI solutions to efficiently enforce powerful, precise security policies, less attention has been devoted to systematically examining which general classes of software can receive CFI protection without suffering compatibility problems.
-Historically, CFI research has struggled to bridge the gap between theory and practice (cf., (Zhang et al., 2013)) because code hardening transformations inevitably run at least some risk of corrupting desired, policypermitted program functionalities.
+Historically, CFI research has struggled to bridge the gap between theory and practice (cf., Zhang et al., 2013) because code hardening transformations inevitably run at least some risk of corrupting desired, policy-permitted program functionalities.
 For example, introspective programs that read their own code bytes at runtime (e.g., many VMs, JIT compilers, hot-patchers, and dynamic linkers) can break after their code bytes have been modified or relocated by CFI.